-1. Introduction
+1 Introduction

 In location-based services it is important to query the underlying objects based on their location in space, which may change with respect to time.
 To support such services from the database point of view, specialized tools are required which enable the effective and efficient processing of queries.
-Queries may involve the spatial or temporal characteristics of the objects, or both (spatio-temporal queries) (Wolfson et al., 1998; Theodoridis et al., 1998).
+Queries may involve the spatial or temporal characteristics of the objects, or both (spatio-temporal queries) [26, 22].
 Evidently, indexing schemes are ubiquitous to efficiently support queries on moving objects, by quickly discarding non-relevant parts of the database.